- Life-threatening situations: Call 112

 During your first consultation, you will together look into the best course of action for your situation.
 In some cases, that might be a workshop or training course in study skills or personal development.
 In other cases, the psychologist might offer you short-term individual guidance.

 The student psychologist will not make a diagnosis nor offer therapy for serious psychological or psychiatric problems.
 If you require specialised or long-term help, please contact your GP to arrange a referral.

 Here you can make an appointment for your first consultation with a student psychologist.
 Important: make one appointment only!
 If you need subsequent appointments, the student psychologist will discuss this with you during your first consultation.

 No appointments available?

 The appointment system only shows availability for the coming 3 weeks.
 The student psychologists have around 30 slots available each week.
+These include online and face-to-face (in The Hague/Leiden) appointments.
+Please look closely in the calendar under all three appointment types, to see whether any time slots are available.
 If none of the dates are clickable, this means we are currently fully booked.
 We advise you to try again later.
 New slots are added every day and sometimes students cancel their appointments.

 Can't make an appointment?
 Let us know

 We would like to know how often this happens.
 Please let us know via this form and help us to improve our services.